Biglup/is-cid/README.md

 # About

-Utils to proper validate CIDs to remove false-positives
+Utils to properly validate CIDs to remove false-positives.
+This package works with both CJS and ESM.

 ## Example